Quick and easy, delicious and beautiful Asparagus Gruyere Tart! I have to exercise self-control when I eat this as it’s so gooood!!!

 Bake just until it turns a little light brown 8-10 minutes (not too golden or the edges will become too brown when you re-bake it).
 This has happened to me!!! 🙂

 Remove the shell from the oven.
 Sprinkle with the shredded cheese and lay the asparagus alternating the ends and tips.
 Brush with oil using a pastry brush.
 Place the chopped bell pepper on top.
 I brushed the pepper with a little oil, too.
 Season with salt and pepper, to taste.

 Bake for about 20 minutes or until the asparagus are crisp-tender and the cheese has melted.
 Slide the tart onto a serving dish.
-This is easy-peasy with a the flexipat because it’s non-stick so the tart easily slide for a hassle-free transfer.
+This is easy-peasy with the flexipat because it’s non-stick so the tart easily slides for a hassle-free transfer.
 I had to take a photo of the tart so I placed it on a baking sheet first.

 Sprinkle with your choice of dried herb blend and drizzle with a little Balsamic vinegar.
 Delicious!
 Serve with a salad and have a perfect meal! 🙂